aryna-yukhnevich/dev/event_filters.md

 ```

 ### via CloudWatch Log Groups
 Another option can be considered - to query Lambda runs using CloudWatch Logs.
-By default, Lambda sends logs to a log group named /aws/lambda/<function name>.
-In this case we should assign "AWSLambdaBasicExecutionRole" service role to Lambda function in order to be able to send the logs to Amazon CloudWatch Logs:
+"AWSLambdaBasicExecutionRole" service role should be assigned to Lambda function in order to be able to send the logs to Amazon CloudWatch Logs:

 ```python
       lambda_role.add_managed_policy(